aws-samples/serverless-rds-proxy-demo/README.md

 ## Deploy RDS Aurora Cluster with RDS Proxy

+**Note:** If you have already provisioned RDS Aurora cluster with RDS Proxy, you can skip this step and follow [these steps](#deploy-serverless-workload-using-rds-aurora-as-backend) instead.

 This stack will take care of provisioning RDS Aurora Mysql along with RDS proxy fronting it inside a VPC with 3 private subnet.
 Required parameters needed by [next step](#deploy-serverless-workload-using-rds-aurora-as-backend) is also provided as stack output.